PuruVJ/neoconfetti/packages/vanilla/README.md

 Also, after the specified `duration`, all the confetti DOM nodes will be destroyed.
 This is to free up memory.
 If you wish to keep them around, set `destroyAfterDone` to `false`.

+## License

+MIT License
+© [Puru Vijay](https://twitter.com/puruvjdev)

 ## Credits

 This library is the port of the amazing [react-confetti-explosion](https://www.npmjs.com/package//react-confetti-explosion) package, just **10X** smaller and faster.
 All the logic is from that package only, optimisation and Svelte code are mine 😉

-## License
+# License

-MIT License
+MIT License &copy; Puru Vijay
-© [Puru Vijay](https://twitter.com/puruvjdev)